noris-network/koris/CONTRIBUTING.rst

 Start contributing
 ------------------

 Ready to contribute?
-Here's how to set up `koris` for local development.
+Here's how to set up `kiosk` for local development.

 1. Fork the `koris` repo on Gitlab.
 2. Clone your fork locally::

-    $ git clone git@gitlab.com:noris-network/koris.git
+    $ git clone git@gitlab.com:oz123/kiosk.git

 3. Install your local copy into a virtualenv.
    This is how you set up your fork for local development::